Bondhusbreen

 The Bondhusbreen is a glacier in Kvinnherad Municipality in Vestland county, Norway.
 The glacier is an offshoot of the vast Folgefonna glacier, and it lies inside the Folgefonna National Park.
 The glacier has a length of around 4 km and a height difference of about 1100 m from its highest to its lowest points.

-The glacier is located at the end of a small valley (named Bondhusdalen), just south of the village of Sundal on the shore of the Maurangsfjorden.
+The glacier is located at the end of a small valley (named Bondhusdalen), just south of the village of Sunndal on the shore of the Maurangsfjorden.
 Water draining under the glacier is caught through a tunnel and exploited in the Mauranger Hydroelectric Power Station.